festusebin/festusebin/README.md

 I am passionate about developing financial technology solutions.

-I take special interest in developing my expertise in Front and backend technologies specifically React JS, Node JS, Python, MySQL/MongoDB/PostgreSQL, and AWS/Azure.
+I take special interest in developing my expertise in Front and backend technologies specifically React JS, Node JS, c#, MySQL/MongoDB/PostgreSQL, and AWS/Azure.

 I look forward to collaborating with amazing software developers on building Financial technology applications for the global and most especially the African Market.